cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 ## Ordered and unordered sets

 A `std::set` holds its contents in sorted order at all times, thus it is called an *ordered container*.
 Occasionally this is desirable, however there are space and time costs to this convenience so before using this container type you should consider whether a `std::vector` which can be (manually) sorted when required is a better solution.
 Array access (using `[]`) is not supported for `std::set`; this may be a deciding factor as to its suitability.
-Ordered containers require that operator less-than (`<`) is defined when using them to hold user-defined types (other ordering critera can be specified, if needed).
+Ordered containers require that `operator<` (less-than) is defined when using them to hold user-defined types (other ordering criteria can be specified, if needed).

 A feature of `std::set` is that it cannot hold duplicate values; subsequently inserting a previously held value does not alter the container, while an initializer list containing duplicates is shortened (and sorted) immediately.
 (The type `std::multiset` does allow duplicate values.)